owenwilljones/owen-website/pages/about-this-website.md

 I use [prettier](https://prettier.io/) to manage this website's code quality and consistency.

+I use [linkinator](https://github.com/JustinBeckwith/linkinator) for link checking to reduce the risk of my website content getting stale by way of broken links.

 I currently don't use any client side Javascript on this website, so I don't have a strategy for that.
 I don't have the need for any client-side functionality or rendering and make the added choice not to use it for simplicity and performance.

 ## Hosting